dmbarbour/glas/docs/GlasDesign.md

 * load module or package values
 * report progress, warnings, etc.
+* proposal of corrections to input
-* dynamic evaluation
+* evaluation of values as programs

-The language module may include several procedures beyond the primary one to compile a file to a value.
-Some might support external tooling, such as projectional editing or auto-formatting.
+* reflection? procedures as values

+Language modules should at least have one function to 'compile' an input file to produce a plain Glas value.
+There may be additional functions to support projectional editing, auto-formatting, decompilation, etc..

 ## Provenance Metadata